 Hong Kong to give big cash handouts as economy reels from virus

-Hong Kong's government on Wednesday said it will give an HK$10,000 ($1,280) handout to seven million permanent residents in a bid to jump-start a recession-hit economy now compounded by the coronavirus outbreak.
-Financial Secretary Paul Chan unveiled the cash gift in an annual budget, committing $120 billion to help alleviate the worst economic downtown the international financial hub has faced in a decade.
+Hong Kong's government said Wednesday it will give a 10,000 Hong Kong dollars (USD 1,280) handout to every permanent resident in a bid to jump-start an economy in recession after months of protests and hit further by the coronavirus outbreak.
+Financial Secretary Paul Chan unveiled the cash gift in the annual budget, committing a colossal 120 billion Hong Kong dollars to help alleviate the worst economic downturn the international financial hub has faced in a decade.

-Neighboring Macau often announces universal cash handouts to residents in its annual budget.
-Hong Kong has historically been more reticent.
-The last handout for all residents was in 2011, three years after the global crash sparked the city's last recession.
+Neighboring Macau often announces universal cash handouts to residents in its annual budget, while Hong Kong has historically been more reticent.
+The last one for all residents was in 2011, three years after the global crash sparked the city's last recession.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)